London cable car

-The London cable car, also known as the Dangleway and officially as the IFS Cloud Cable Car for sponsorship reasons, is a cable car link across the River Thames in London, England.
+The London cable car, also known as the Dangleway, is a cable car link across the River Thames in London, England.
 The line was built by Doppelmayr and the total cost was around £60 million.
 The service opened on 28 June 2012.
 It is owned by Transport for London (TfL) and currently operated by FirstGroup.
-Since 20 October 2022, it has been sponsored by the technology firm IFS; prior to this, from its opening the line was sponsored by the airline Emirates, and known as the Emirates Air Line until 28 June 2022.
+From 20 October 2022 until 18 March 2026, it had been sponsored by the technology firm IFS and known as the IFS Cloud Cable Car; prior to this, from its opening the line was sponsored by the airline Emirates, and known as the Emirates Air Line until 28 June 2022.

 The service comprises a 0.62 mi gondola line that crosses the Thames from the Greenwich Peninsula to the Royal Victoria Dock, to the west of ExCeL London.
 In addition to transport across the river, the service advertises "a unique view of London".
 On 28 June 2024, FirstGroup took over the operations of the cable car line.